Pure injective and absolutely pure sheaves

-\begin{proposition} A closed subcheme $X \subseteq \mathbb{P}^n(R) $ which is locally coherent (for instance if $R$ is coherent) is locally Noetherian if and only if locally absolutely pure quasi-coherent sheaves are locally injective. \end{proposition} \begin{proof}
+\begin{proposition} A closed subcheme $X \subseteq \mathbb{P}^n(R) $ which is locally coherent (for instance if $X=\mathbb{P}^n(R)$ and $R$ is stably coherent) is locally Noetherian if and only if locally absolutely pure quasi-coherent sheaves are locally injective. \end{proposition} \begin{proof}

 ``If'' part is clear.
 Indeed, if a scheme is locally Noetherian, then all classes of locally absolutely pure, absolutely pure, locally injective and injective quasi-coherent sheaves are equal, by \cite[II, proposition 7.17, theorem 7.18]{Hartshorne}.